-The consolidated financial statements include the financial statements of the Company, its subsidiaries, its VIEs and VIEs' schools and subsidiaries.
-The Company and its WFOEs have entered into contractual arrangements with the VIEs and its shareholder, which enable the Company to (1) have power to direct activities that most significantly affect the economic performance of the VIEs, and (2) receive the economic benefits of the VIEs that could be significant to the VIEs.
+The consolidated financial statements include the financial statements of the Company, its subsidiaries, its VIEs and the VIEs' subsidiaries and schools.
+The Company and its WFOEs have entered into contractual arrangements with the VIEs and its shareholders, which enable the Company to (1) have power to direct activities that most significantly affect the economic performance of the VIEs, and (2) receive the economic benefits of the VIEs that could be significant to the VIEs.
 Accordingly, the Company is considered the primary beneficiary of the VIEs and has consolidated the VIEs' financial results of operations, assets and liabilities in the Company's consolidated financial statements.
 All inter-company transactions and balances have been eliminated upon consolidation.